Toptachamann/Heap/README.md

 # Heap
-Template heap class with tester
+Template heap class with tester.
 Classical data structure implementation.
 Every constructor has one optional argument - pointer to comparator, according to which elements will be ordered in the heap.
 Personally I found it very usefull.
 HeapTester is a very primite class for comparing performance of this heap class and one from STL.
 When testing at a small number of